conversejs/community-plugins/packages/galene/readme.md

 ## Overview
 This plugin implements [XEP-XXXX: In-band SFU Sessions](https://igniterealtime.github.io/openfire-galene-plugin/xep/index.html) and [XEP-0327: Rayo](https://xmpp.org/extensions/xep-0327.html) to provide audio and video conferencing features for Converse.
-Your XMPP server MUST support the above XEPs otherwise, it won't work.

 ## Install
 see https://m.conversejs.org/docs/html/plugin_development.html on how to install this plugin